The local stew of Astorga not to be missed, staying to Foncebadon tonight and

 changed it into a cross where pilgrims leave stones as a symbol of

-overcoming a painful past and hope for a new beginning.
+overcoming painful past and hope for a new beginning.

 The

-painful past reminds me of an unconscious-sensation, but everything dissipates as I detach and awaken the self.
+painful past reminds me of an unconscious-sensation, but all the information dissipates as light reverts and enlightens the magnetic field.

 Various guidebooks have given Foncebadon a reputation for being the home of rabid dogs eager for a tasty pilgrim snack, but in fact the mountain outpost has experienced something of a renaissance.
 In between utterly ruinous piles of stone are a smattering of lovingly restored old homes, typically shrouded in fog or buried in deep snow and both have their charm, but often there is a problem with accommodation.